isomerpages/moe-northbrookssec/_parents/Sec One 2025 Posting (Pending)/Section 2: Administrative Matters What you need to do.md

 </li>
 <li>
 <p><strong>New Applications</strong>&nbsp;- Please proceed to Learning Network
-Room (Level 1) to complete the application form.
+Room (Level 1) on the above dates to complete the application form.
 Submit your supporting documents.
 Once approved, you will be notified to collect the School Approval Letter.</p>
 </li>
 </ul>
 <p><strong>Please ensure that you obtain the School Approval letter before collecting your free books and uniforms.</strong>